I was born next to a hole (2024)

 Realising,

-into the hole, next to which I was born
+into Hole, next to which I was born

 Realising,